 Wildlife is sparse but most of it is unique to the region.
 If wild-camping in remote and uninhabited wilderness areas hits your buttons then Kaokoveld is the place to explore!
-Damaraland and Kaokoland are jointly known as the Kaokoveld, more an informal name for the geographic area falling into the politically defined Kunene region in the remote north-western corner of Namibia.
+Damaraland and Kaokoland are jointly known as the Kaokoveld, more an informal name for the geographic area falling into the politically defined Kunene region in the country’s remote north-western corner.

 This special area of interest is bounded by the Kunene River which forms the border with Angola; Etosha to the south and the Skeleton Coast to the west.

 Inland from the Skeleton Coast, Kaokoland is a wild mountainous desert area.
 It’s sanctuary to small but wide-ranging populations of desert-adapted elephants and lions, black rhino and giraffe.
 The ecosystem here is fragile and roads can be horrendous in the more interesting areas where basic infrastructure is virtually non-existent.